Flood Control & Recreation

-The Lewis and Clark Natural Resources District sponsored construction of Powder Creek WMA in 2003 as an erosion and flood control structure for the Aowa Creek Watershed Project.
-The Wildlife Management Area (WMA) covers 467 acres including a 107 acre lake.
+The Lewis and Clark Natural Resources District sponsored the construction of Powder Creek WMA in 2003 as an erosion and flood control structure for the Aowa Creek Watershed Project.
+The Wildlife Management Area (WMA) covers 467 acres, including a 107-acre lake.

-The Nebraska Game and Parks Commission manage Powder Creek as a Wildlife Management Area.
-There are primitive camping sites and public restrooms on site.
+The Nebraska Game and Parks Commission manages Powder Creek as a Wildlife Management Area.
+There are primitive camping sites and public restrooms on-site.
 A boat dock makes this lake good for fishing.

 A bathymetric survey, which represents the current contours of the lake may help fishermen determine the best places for fishing success.
-The survey was conducted with funding from the Nebraska Department of Environmental and Energy (NDEE).
+The survey was conducted with the Nebraska Department of Environmental and Energy (NDEE) funding.

 Powder Creek Lake is located 2 miles east of Newcastle on Highway 12 and 2 1/2 miles south on 585 Avenue.
 The address is 88082 585 Road, Ponca NE 68770. https://www.nrdnet.org/rec-area/powder-creek-wma